 Vision for the department:

-As the second chair of the UMD SPH Department of Health Services Administration, Dr. Franzini seeks to grow the department by recruiting more faculty and students.
+As the second chair of the UMD SPH Department of Health Policy and Management, Dr. Franzini seeks to grow the department by recruiting more faculty and students.
 She has revamped the existing MHA and PhD programs and has expanded degree programs by offering a new MPH in Health Equity and a new MPH in Health Policy Analysis and Evaluation.
 Her research efforts are focused on making available to departmental faculty and students health care data, such as the Maryland All-Payer Claims Database, and data from Optum Labs and Inovalon, as well strengthening collaborations with the state and the private sector.
 She also is looking forward to collaborating with other departments and schools on both the College Park and Baltimore campuses whose faculty members are engaged in research focused on improving healthcare policy, access, delivery and costs.

 Before joining UMD, Dr. Franzini served as a professor at the University of Texas School of Public Health , where she was Director of the Division of Management, Policy and Community Health and Director of the University of Texas School of Public Health/Blue Cross and Blue Shield of Texas Research Program in Payment Systems and Policies.